ai-mindset/ai-mindset.github.io/_posts/2024-10-29-rag-is-here-to-stay.md

 ## RAG
 RAG is not simply a workaround to context limits, it's a way to carefully curate information and data.
 It enables provenance and visibility of the data flowing through an LLM pipeline -compared to fine-tuning which bakes knowledge into the model itself.
 Importantly, RAG is not a synonym of embeddings.
 Embedding text is a fantastic way to enable semantic search, especially if it is done in a smart way (word, sentence, paragraph, or document) given project needs.
 I have successfully reused existing infrastructure to provide one of the largest companies in the world with the ability to quickly retrieve information through Q & A. To achieve this, in the context of simplicity and leveraging existing infrastructure, I opted against adding moving parts like a Vector DB.
 Instead, I used plain JSON objects and an agentic system to meet the client's needs.
 It worked very well, with feedback from higher management being "_**thank you**, this is mind-blowing_".
 A nice overview of RAG comes from [Jerry Liu's interview on Latent Space](https://www.latent.space/p/llamaindex).
-Update 2024-12-23: a useful open-source tool for [RAGLogging](https://github.com/Brandon-c-tech/RAG-logger) just came out.
+_Update: a useful open-source tool for [RAGLogging](https://github.com/Brandon-c-tech/RAG-logger) just came out._

 ## U-Shaped Performance
 One LLM behaviour that should be considered, before regarding RAG obsolete, is their tendency to attend to information from the beginning and end of the context window.
 See [Lost in the Middle: How Language Models Use Long Contexts](https://arxiv.org/abs/2307.03172) for an empirical analysis.